AbhinavShaw09/StockPulse/README.md

 # StockPulse

-An inventory management system using Django and Django Rest Framework (DRF).
+An inventory management system built using Django and Django Rest Framework (DRF).

 ## Tech Stack